Is chocolate better than cough syrup for soothing sore throats?

-Chocolate is better than Cough Syrup?
-It’s the cold season, which means you’ll be throwing all sorts of lozenges, sprays and syrups down your throat in a bid to keep your voice fighting fit (not to mention audible).
+It’s the cold season, which means you may be throwing all sorts of lozenges, sprays and syrups down your throat in a bid to keep your voice fighting fit (not to mention audible).

 Researchers found that when they compared patients who took the chocolate-based medicine to patients taking regular medicine, the former saw a significant improvement with their symptoms in as little as two days.

-The study, titled ROCOCO, was a randomised controlled trial of 163 patients, and there are plans for it to be published within a year.
+The study, entitled ROCOCO, was a randomised controlled trial of 163 patients.

-Although, he did add that chugging down a mug of your favourite hot chocolate won’t have the same effect on your cough as an actual bar of chocolate – so, if in doubt, grab the big bar.
+Although, he did add that chugging down a mug of your favourite hot chocolate won’t have the same effect on your cough as an actual bar of chocolate.

-Even with this research, and as great as it all sounds, probably best to check with your GP if home remedies of bars of chocolate don’t work.
+Even with this research, and as great as it all sounds, it’s probably best to check with your GP if home remedies of bars of chocolate don’t work!